silviamaggi/smd-com/_posts/2020-10-26-social-media-content-moderation.md

   - /social-media/design-digested-12-social-media-issues-complicated-products-and-redesigning-capitalism/
   - /social-media/social-media-content-moderation/
 ---
-<p class="lead">After a two-month <a href="{{ site.url }}/photography/after-the-rain/">hiatus</a>, the design inspiration series is back with a focus on social media content moderation issues, how products get complicated and how a few companies are redesigning capitalism.</p>
+<p class="lead">After a two-month <a href="/photography/after-the-rain/" title="Read the blog post 'After the rain' on my website">hiatus</a>, the design inspiration series is back with a focus on social media content moderation issues, how products get complicated and how a few companies are redesigning capitalism.</p>

 <!--more-->